 Check Your Driver License Status

 The Florida Department of Highway Safety and Motor Vehicles offers a website where you can verify the status of your license by entering your license number.
 If your license is not valid, a brief explanation and some instructions will display.
-Please click here to go to the DHSMV website.
+Check your driver license status on the DHSMV website.